Hyundai Motorsport customer results round-up bulletin 12-14 July

 Nunes continues podium run in Madeira

 Miguel Nunes scored a fifth overall podium of his season in the Madeira rally championship, finishing second in the Rali do Faial (July 12-13).
 The event was a typically closely contested affair in the series.
-Nunes took the lead at the end of the opening loop of stages, and even when he was pushed back into second he maintained the pressure on the leader to finish just seven seconds behind at the close of the rally.
+Nunes took the lead at the end of the opening loop of stages, and even when he was pushed back into second place, he maintained the pressure on the leader to finish just seven seconds behind at the end of the rally.